foxglove/mcap/docs/guides/cpp/protobuf.md

 - **Dynamic** – Dynamically read fields using the schema definitions in the MCAP file

   Preferred for inspecting and debugging message content.
 For example, when building a [visualization tool](https://studio.foxglove.dev), we want to provide a full view of all fields in a message as it was originally recorded.
-We can use Protobuf's [`DynamicMessage`](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.dynamic_message) mechanism to enumerate and inspect message fields in this way.
+We can use Protobuf's [`DynamicMessage`](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.dynamic_message) class to enumerate and inspect message fields in this way.

 ### Statically generated class definitions